JaredB25/osticket-prereqs/README.md

 </p>
 <p>

-As a final check we will borse to the help dess login page at 'http://localhost/osTicket/scp/login.php'.
-Once we login the page will display this message with
+We shall visit the help desk login page at 'http://localhost/osTicket/scp/login.php' as a last measure.
+The page will show one ticket with the notification that osTicket was successfully installed after we log in.
 </p>
 <br />